archangelic/pinhook/README.md

 * `port`: choose a custom port to connect to the server (default: 6667)
 * `ops`: list of operators who can do things like make the bot join other channels or quit (default: empty list)
 * `plugin_dir`: directory where the bot should look for plugins (default: "plugins")
+* `log_level`: string indicating logging level.
+Logging can be disabled by setting this to "off". (default: "info")

 ### Creating plugins
 In your chosen plugins directory ("plugins" by default) make a python file with a function.
 You can use the `@pinhook.plugin.register` decorator to tell the bot the command to activate the function.